Wellbeing

 Mouth sores

-Superficial mouth sores such as ulcers will go away on their own, however, some could be signs of a fungal or viral infection.
-If you find whitish coloured sores on the inside of your cheeks, or on the gums or tongue, this could be leukoplakia, a disease that can increase the risk of cancer.
+Most superficial mouth sores such as ulcers will go away on their own with a couple weeks.
+Some, however, could be signs of a fungal or viral infection and require topical treatment.
+If you find whitish coloured sores on the inside of your cheeks, or on the gums or tongue, this could be leukoplakia, a condition that is potentially cancerous.

 Jaw pain

 Jaw pain is frequently brought on by teeth grinding, something most of us do in our sleep without realising.
 Dentists can help prevent teeth grinding with custom-made mouth guards.
-Other causes include tooth aches, sinus problems or an incorrect temporomandibular joint (the hinge that connects your jawbone to your skull).
-If you’re experiencing jaw pain, see your dentist for a professional opinion.
+Other causes of jaw pain include tooth aches, sinus problems or temporomandibular joint (TMJ) dysfunction.
+If you’re experiencing jaw pain, see your dental professional.

-Tooth sensitivity is most often noticed when sipping hot or cold drinks and can be caused from things like brushing too hard, using tooth-whitening toothpastes or harsh mouthwashes.
-More serious reasons include receding gums, enamel erosion, tooth decay or a leaky filling.
-If sensitivity persists, consult your dentist for the best solution.
+Tooth sensitivity is most often noticed when sipping hot or cold drinks.
+It can be caused from things like brushing with a hard toothbrush or using teeth-whitener.
+More serious reasons for sensitive teeth include receding gums, tooth enamel erosion, tooth decay or a leaky filling.
+If sensitivity persists, talk to your dentist about the best solution.

 Bad breath

-Momentary bad breath or halitosis is nothing to be alarmed by, it’s usually brought on from food residue, hunger, or tobacco products.
-However if it’s continuous, it could mean something more sinister.
+Momentary bad breath, or halitosis, is nothing to be alarmed by.
+It’s usually brought on from food residue, hunger, or tobacco products.
+However, if it’s ongoing, it could mean something more sinister.
 If you’re concerned, see your dentist for an exact diagnosis.

 Tooth ache

-Any feeling of a tooth ache requires a visit to the dentist.
-Tooth aches can occur from infections, gum disease, teeth grinding or an abnormal bite.
+Tooth aches can occur from infections, gum disease, teeth decay, or impending wisdom teeth.
 They don’t naturally heal themselves and if left too long can result in a lot of pain and a dead tooth.
-See your dentist before it worsens!
+Any feeling of a tooth ache for more than 2 days requires a visit to the dentist.

 Stained teeth

-Whether it’s after red wine, smoking, or tea, we can all get stained teeth from time to time.
-But if the little brown marks don’t disappear after a brush, it’s usually time for a professional clean!
+Whether it’s after drinking red wine or tea, or smoking, we can all get stained teeth from time to time.
+But if the little yellow or brown marks don’t disappear after a brush, it’s usually time for a professional clean!

-With regular dental check-ups and cleans, you’ll avoid paying more in the long run and avoid the risk of oral health issues.
+With regular visits to the dentist, you may avoid paying more in the long run and reduce the risk of dental health issues.
 Medibank members with eligible extras cover for two months or more get 100% back on up to two dental check-ups every year, including x-rays, at any Members’ Choice Advantage dentist.*

 Written by Medibank